About Preparedness Exercises

 encouraged to apply and adapt HSEEP doctrine on exercise program management to meet their

 Exercises are conducted to test and validate plans, procedures, equipment, facilities, and training.
 Exercise evaluations are conducted and analyzed to determine what occurred, and compare the observations to the plans, policies and procedures.
-These observations and comments are discussed in an After Action Review or Conference and recommendations for improvement are made in the After Action Report (AAR).
+These observations and comments are discussed in an After Action Review Meeting and recommendations for improvement are made in the After Action Report (AAR).
 An Improvement Plan (IP) is then developed to clarify actions necessary to implement improvements, and determine who is responsible for ensuring implementation.
 The Improvement Plan thus leads to changes in plans, procedures, equipment, facilities, and training, which are again tested during the next exercise.

 Homeland Security Exercise and Evaluation Program

 The Homeland Security Exercise and Evaluation Program (HSEEP) is a capabilities and performance-based exercise program that provides a standardized methodology and terminology for exercise design, development, conduct, evaluation, and improvement planning.
 A comprehensive exercise program increases in complexity through the building block approach.
 HSEEP constitutes a national standard for all exercises.
 Through exercises communities achieve objective assessment of their capabilities so that strengths and areas for improvement are identified prior to a real incident.

 The updated HSEEP 2013 has been released, please review the new material at HSEEP Document 2013

 Exercise Program Management